popgengui/agestrucnb/README.md

 			ii. conda install simupop

 			iii. pip install agestrucne

+			iv.
+Recent testing (01/11/2018) shows some problem with pip- based installations in Windows 8 and 10 for Anaconda3.
+			    Our solution, after installing simupop, is to use setup.py (see Single command method with setup.py section below).

 		3. Installation methods, in general.
 These can be used, along with the platform-based details directly following to match a method with a platform/python combination.